 Cortex-M85.
-We also experiment with a SLOTHY model for the Cortex-M85 CPU.
+We also experiment with a SLOTHY model for the Cortex-M85 CPU based on information received from Arm- a Cortex-M85 software optimization guide is not yet available.
 We focus on the microarchitectural aspects related to Helium only: Cortex-M85 brings significant scalar improvements compared to Cortex-M55 because of larger dual-issuing capabilities, but we leave their modelling and use for future work.

 In terms of Helium, the Cortex-M85 microarchitecture is overall similar to Cortex-M55, with a few noteworthy differences: First, similar to Cortex-M55, there are separate pipelines for integer and floating-point addition/logical instructions, and for integer and floating-point multiply instructions.
 Second, loads and stores can overlap (so that e.g. VLDRx; VSTRx; VLDRx; ... can run stall-free), and only some specific sequences such as {ARITH}; VLDx; VSTx; VLDx can lead to stalls - overall, scheduling of loads and stores is more flexible.
 Third, the Cortex-M85 microarchitecture is designed to be implementable at higher clock-rates than Cortex-M55, which increases some (cycle) latencies compared to Cortex-M55: For example, de-interleaving loads VLD2x and floating-point MACs have a latency of 4 cycles on Cortex-M85.
-This reinforces the importance of good instruction scheduling, and also explains that, as we will see later (e.g. Section 7.3), the best implementations for Cortex-M55 and for Cortex-M85 may be different.
+This reinforces the importance of good instruction scheduling, and also explains that, as we will see later (e.g. Section 5.3), the best implementations for Cortex-M55 and for Cortex-M85 may be different.

-6.3 AArch64+Neon
+4.3 AArch64+Neon